 This week, inspired by New Territories, an exhibition of contemporary Latin American design at New York's Museum of Arts and Design, we're delving into outstanding designers and projects from the region.
-To start things off, we spoke with Mexican-born, London-based designer Liliana Ovalle about her Sinkhole Vessels, a collaborative project between Ovalle and Oaxaca's 1050° Ceramics Collective, which is included in the new MAD show.
+To start things off, we spoke with Mexican-born, London-based designer Liliana Ovalle about her Sinkhole Vessels, a collaborative project with Oaxaca's Colectivo 1050°, which is included in the new MAD show.
 Born of Ovalle's fascination with the geological phenomenon of sinkholes, and alluding to the tenuous future of traditional crafts, the series features morphed clay vessels suspended from wooden frames.
 We chatted with Ovalle this week about the exhibition and her work.

 AC: What's your impression of the New Territories show?